About the Ethics Commission

 Katherine Noel was appointed to a four year term by Governor Eric Holcomb in 2018 and appointed as Chair in 2019.
 Ms. Noel owns her own law firm, Noel Law, in Kokomo, Indiana.
 She received her B.A. from Franklin College and her J.D. from Indiana University Maurer School of Law.
 Prior to her appointment, she previously served on the State Employees Appeals Commission for six years.

-Sue Anne Gilroy was appointed to a four year term by Governor Eric Holcomb in 2018.
+Sue Anne Gilroy was appointed to fulfill the remainder of an unexpired term by Governor Eric Holcomb in 2018.
 Mrs. Gilroy served as Indiana Secretary of State from 1994 to 2002.
 She currently serves as St. Vincent Hospital’s Vice President of Development and Executive Director of the St. Vincent Foundation.
 Mrs. Gilroy graduated Cum Laude from DePauw University with a Bachelor of Science Degree and holds a Master’s Degree in Public Administration from Indiana University at Indianapolis.

-Kenneth G. Todd was appointed by Governor Holcomb in March 2019.
+Kenneth G. Todd was appointed to fulfill the remainder of an unexpired term by Governor Eric Holcomb in March 2019.
 Mr. Todd served as the Judge of the Monroe Superior Court III from 1979 through 1990 and as Judge of the Monroe Circuit Court from 1990 until his retirement on October 15, 2018.
-Now a resident of Monticello, Mr. Todd graduated from Indiana Universith with a B.A. in 1967, earned his J.D. from the Indiana Univeristy School of Law in 1970, and then served in the United States Air Force from 1970 to 1974.
+Now a resident of Monticello, Mr. Todd graduated from Indiana University with a B.A. in 1967, earned his J.D. from the Indiana University School of Law in 1970, and then served in the United States Air Force from 1970 to 1974.